econrad003/music-abc/snippets/README.md

   - Either I'm doing something wrong or the 15va (double ottava) clefs don't work in abcm2ps.
 (I assume the former.)
 If I get them working, I'll incorporate them into the examples.
 The 8va (ottava) clefs are demonstrated in the examples entitled *Some G clefs*, *Some F clefs*, and *Some C clefs*.

+* snippets.abc - Just a few miscellaneous examples.
+I'll eventually add more.

+  - Current examples: text and annotations, midi channels (instrumentation for melody and chords, varying the chord pattern)

 Enjoy!